faksms/Kubernetes/README.md

 ## Docker & Kubernetes Installation Script

-This Bash script automates the installation of Docker and Kubernetes components, including `cri-dockerd`.
+Below steps are the installation of Docker and Kubernetes components, including `cri-dockerd`.
 It ensures that necessary dependencies are installed and services are properly configured.

 ## High Level Steps